-Vertical sleeve gastrectomy is a form of weight-loss surgery that involves altering the size of your stomach so you will feel fuller and eat less food.
+Vertical sleeve gastrectomy is a technique of weight-loss surgery that involves altering the size of your stomach so you’ll feel fuller faster, and eat less food.
 This surgery will require dramatic changes to your daily eating habits and is only recommended for patients who meet certain weight and health criteria.
 The surgery is a permanent change to your stomach, which means you must carefully consider your options before undergoing this surgical option.

-Body mass index (BMI) is an important measurement to determine if you qualify for the surgery.
+Body mass index or BMI is an important measurement to determine if you qualify for the surgery.
 Vertical sleeve gastrectomy was traditionally reserved for highly obese patients.
-Those with a BMI higher than 40 (or about 100 pounds overweight) are considered extremely obese.
-Today, however, those who are considered just obese (with a BMI of 30.0 to 39.9) may be considered if they have health risk factors, such as diabetes.
+If you have a BMI higher than 40 or are at least 100 pounds overweight you are considered extremely obese.
+Today those who are considered just obese or have a BMI of 30.0 to 39.9 may be considered if they have health risk factors, such as diabetes.

 BMI alone is not enough to qualify you for the surgery.
 Your physician will likely order other tests to make sure your body can handle the surgery and ensure your weight isn’t related to a medical condition that can be treated without surgery.
 These other tests include: